hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 #### I don't know any programming language.
 How can I explore this DSCC REST API?

-Postman is the well-known tool used to explore REST API that provides enough flexibility to import the API definition, automate the access-token retrieval and experiment with the parameters.
+Postman is the well-known tool used to explore REST API that provides enough flexibility to import the API definition, automate the access token retrieval and experiment with the parameters.
 The Postman provides this capability with a lot less of typing and knowledge of programming language.
 To experiment with Postman, I recommend you download the application-based (rather than web-based version) option.
 This is the **[download link](https://www.postman.com/downloads/)** for the Postman app  which is available in either Microsoft Windows and Macintosh MacOS version.
 Install the application on the workstation that has access to internet via website browser (HTTPS) and is capable to connect to https://*.cloud.hpe.com

 Start by downloading the storage-api.yaml OpenAPI 3.0 definition into the workstation.
 Anyone can go the DSCC API documentation website through this link: <https://console-us1.data.cloud.hpe.com/doc/api/v1/> and click on the download button for either Yaml or JSON definition file.